 - Exercise common sense and look out for suspicious behaviour, as you would in Australia.

-- Australians have been severely injured after jumping off rocks and cliffs into the sea along the coast of Croatia.
-Your travel insurance may not cover injuries sustained from cliff jumping or diving.
+- Australians have been severely injured after jumping off rocks and cliffs into the sea especially in Split, Dubrovnik and off the coast of the Dalmatian islands.
+Your travel insurance may not cover injuries sustained from cliff jumping or diving while engaging in dangerous activities.
 You should carefully check the details of your insurance policy.

 - You should avoid large gatherings of people and protests as they may become violent.

 - There is an ongoing risk or terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities.